NewAlexandria/leadership_readme/onboarding/NHO-dept.md

 * how
 * cost
 * outcome

+When there are strongly differing opinions on Why or How, it may be appropriate to plan and vett both/all approaches.

+### Outcomes and Cost

+* target impact,
+* how we will measure impact,
+* resources needed to execute, and
+* risks, when present

+## Review Meetings

 There are a few foci for the group-think around leadership initiatives.
 They can happen as the agenda for one regular meeting, or any other break-out that works for everyone. (it's just a decision of team culture & psychology)